uniqueuser-repo/Ternary-Trie-Advanced-Tests/README.md

              instance to the client, so that students know exactly how an arbitrary solution trie should look.
 In particular, if they are failing a test case, it would allow them to analyze a specific instance of the solution trie Object by stepping through with a debugger.

+End of 11/26/2019 - Finished branching out the project.
+Published the client on the online help board.
+Students will now have access to a solution trie via running testcasesAdvanced in conjunction with having testcasesClient.java.